ska-telescope/ska-integration-test-harness/README.md

 ## Installation

-For now, the harness is not yet packaged for installation.
-To use it, you can still import it through `poetry`, adding to your `pyproject.toml` the following dependency:
+Currently, the harness is not yet packaged for installation.
+To use it, import it via `poetry` by adding the following dependency to your `pyproject.toml` file:

 ```toml
 [tool.poetry.dependencies]